 SBA NAICS Codes Size Standard Protest Based Upon Other Contracts?

-Don’ts: As compared to the old rules, you should not files an SBA NAICs code size standard protest based upon what other contracts have called for.
+Don’ts: As compared to the old rules, you should not file an SBA NAICs code size standard protest based upon what other contracts have called for.
 Instead, the new rules require the court to look at the specific challenged requirement.
 See.76 Fed.
 Reg.
 5680, 5683 (February 2, 2011).

-How and Where Should You File an SBA NAICS Business Size Protest?
+How and Where Should You File an SBA NAICS Code Size Standard Protest?
 Don’ts: Many government contractors often make the costly mistake of filing an SBA NAICs business size code protest with the Contracting Officer.
 However, this could be looked at as more of a request for reconsideration.
 If the Contracting Officer makes the official call, then the proper place to file the protest is at SBAOHA.

 - You have to file and serve the protest to OHA within 10 calendar days after the issuance of the initial invitation for bids or initial request for proposals or quotations (see 13 CFR 134.304(a)(3)).